Thrinador/Wedding/README.md

 Here are some ways that we can accept money:

 * cash
-* check made out to Ben Clark
+* check made out to Ben Clark or Polina Eremenko
 * Venmo payment to @Polina-Eremenko
+* The foundation for support and relief of pain and debt caused by the greedy college institution.

 If cash is not your thing, here is a list of places that we would appreciate gift cards to: